jessegmeyerlab/proteomics-tutorial/manuscript.md

 ### Proteins

-Proteins are large biomolecules or biopolymers made up of amino acids which are linked by peptide bonds.
+Proteins are large biomolecules or biopolymers made up of a backbone of amino acids which are linked by peptide bonds.
 They perform various functions in living organisms ranging from structural roles to functional involvement in cellular signaling and the catalysis of chemical reactions (enzymes).
-Proteins are made up of 20 different amino acids (not counting pyrrolysine and selenocysteine, which only occur in specific organisms) and their sequence is encoded in their corresponding genes.
+Proteins are made up of 20 different amino acids (not counting pyrrolysine, hydroxyproline, and selenocysteine, which only occur in specific organisms) and their sequence is encoded in their corresponding genes.
-The human genome encodes approximately 19,778 of the predicted canonical proteins coded in the human genome [@PMID:36318223].
+The human genome encodes approximately 19,778 of the predicted canonical proteins coded in the human genome (see www.neXtProt.org) [@PMID:36318223].
-Each protein is present at a different abundance depending on the cell type.
+Each protein is present at a different abundance depending on the cell type or bodily fluid.
 Previous studies have shown that the concentration range of proteins can span at least seven orders of magnitude to up to 20,000,000 copies per cell, and that their distribution is tissue-specific [@DOI:10.1038/msb.2011.82;@DOI:10.1016/j.cell.2020.08.036].
-Protein abundances can span more than ten orders of magnitude in human blood, while a few proteins make up most of the protein by weight in these fluids, making blood and plasma proteomics one of the most challenging matrices.
+Protein abundances can span more than ten orders of magnitude in human blood, while a few proteins make up most of the protein by weight in these fluids, making blood and plasma proteomics one of the most challenging matrices for mass spectrometry to analyze.
 Due to genetic variation, alternative splicing, and co- and post-translational modifications (PTMs), multiple different proteoforms can be produced from a single gene (**Figure 1**) [@DOI:10.1038/nmeth.2369; @DOI:10.1038/s41587-023-01714-x].

 ![**Proteome Complexity.**